craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/The Kingdom of Prosper/The Kingdom of Prosper.md

 The citizens of the Kingdom generally are of Human or Goblin descent, or both in a large number of cases, though the Kingdom turns away none who swear fealty to the [[Noble Houses of Prosper]] and [[Arthur Simonson|The Great Adventurer King]].

 #### Language
-The common language in Prosper is known as "the [[Arthurian (language)]]" and is based majorly on the lexicon of General Human Language, the first languages spoken by the Humans became to Alaturmen, and the syntax of Ancient Goblin.
+The common language in Prosper is known as "[[Arthurian (language)]]" and is based majorly on the lexicon of General Human Language, the first languages spoken by the Humans became to Alaturmen, and the syntax of Ancient Goblin.
 Much of the complex grammar and "extended" lexicon is also based in Ancient Elven.

 #### Beliefs
-Citizens of Prosper are culturally bonded by the [[Unification]] and their genuine love for the genuinely good [[Arthur Simonson|King Of Prosper]].
+Citizens of Prosper are culturally bonded by the [[Unification]] and their reverence for the genuinely good [[Arthur Simonson|King Of Prosper]].

 Most people are educated, and understand why they pay taxes and are protected by a standing military.
-People have no reason to fear Arthur's Knights or Truth-collectors – so long as they do not lie.
+People have no reason to fear [[Arthur's Knights]] or Truth-collectors, as they do not lie.

 The above provide the people a sense of general community and honesty, which generally leads to people loving their neighbors and accepting their strangers.